-A brief written statement presented by the County Administrator to explain principal budget issues and to identify policy-related issues to the Leon County Commission.
+A brief written statement presented by the County Administrator to explain principal budget issues and to identify policy-related issues to the Leon County Board of County Commissioners.

 Budget Resolution:

 The budget resolution establishes various budget totals, divides spending totals into functional categories and may include reconciliation instructions to designated departments.